Kalpna-Gahalaut/RTSeismo/README.md

 **1. Details of all data files to be used by the software:**

-  1.1 The parameters and the format of the input data file is as follows and the file name should be saved as “Inp-Res-WL.dat”.
+  1.1 The parameters and the format of the input data file are as follows and the file name should be saved as “Inp-Res-WL.dat”.
     The first row of the data file should contain the value of:

         i) N = Total Number of cuboids in which the reservoir water load is simulated.